gisquick/gisquick-doc/docs/other.rst

 ------

-GIS.lab Mobile is represented by dedicated hybrid Android client interface built on top of the same code base as web inteface with native user interface.
+GIS.lab Mobile is represented by dedicated hybrid Android client interface built on top of the same code base as web interface with native user interface.

 ---------
 Packaging